piyushmishra12/Agriculture-Commodities-Price-and-Seasons/README.md

 ## Approach Methodology and Documentation:

 ### Exploration and Finding Outliers
-* The code for the first task: [Task One](https://github.com/itsmepiyush2/Agriculture-Commodities-Price-and-Seasons/blob/master/exploration%20and%20outlier%20detection.ipynb)
+* The code for the first objective: [here](https://github.com/itsmepiyush2/Agriculture-Commodities-Price-and-Seasons/blob/master/exploration%20and%20outlier%20detection.ipynb)

 The MSP varies greatly from commodity to commodity as can be seen from this bar plot.
 <img src="msp.png" class="img-responsive" alt="">